Jypear/tocketry/docs/handbooks/conditions/api/periodical.rst

 - month: starts at 1st at 00:00 and ends 28rd-31st at 24:00

-Running a task every hour is different than running a task hourly in Rocketry.
+Running a task every hour is different than running a task hourly in Tocketry.
 The difference is that the former runs every time after 60 minutes has passed but the latter every full hour.
 If time is now 07:15, the former will run at 08:15 but the latter will run at 08:00.